johnverbiest/Blog/_posts/2019-05-13-static-code-analysis-with-ndepend.md

 # Final thoughts
 When I was first asked to venture on a journey through static code analysis, I had no idea what to expect.
-Even the first hour to two hours of looking at the charts, data and controls had me confused.
+Even after the first two hours of looking at the charts, data and controls had me confused.
 After a while I got the hang of it and now I really see what added benefit having static code analysis could bring.
  - It enables you to find code smells and potential errors